When it comes to restructuring your business, there is a best-practice process you should follow.

 In determining whether redeployment was reasonable several matters may be relevant, including:

-You must also consider whether it is reasonable to redeploy an employee to an associated entity.
-Also, roles with lower income and less responsibility must be considered.
+Roles with lower income and less responsibility must be considered, as well as whether it is reasonable to redeploy an employee to an associated entity.

-Our advice is if there is an option to keep people in the business, even if it requires a bit of development and training, you should almost always offer them that role.
+Our advice is if there is an option to keep people in the business, even if it requires changing your proposal to create new roles or offering development and training to affected employees, you should investigate all redeployment options.

 There are many ways to go about selecting which employees you will appoint to new or remaining roles, but whichever method you use, it should pass the test of what a ‘fair and reasonable' employer would do.